How a Server Upgrade Can Boost Your Bottom Line

 Memory

 Before you upgrade the RAM, check your RAM utilization in Task Manager when the server is under load.
-You will notice if the services running on your server are running out of memory which is a good sign because this is a simple and cost useful upgrade.
+You will notice if the services running on your server are running out of memory which is a good sign because this is a simple and cost-effective upgrade.
 If all the memory slots on your server are full, you will need to replace them with larger modules.

 One tip: motherboards can be finicky if you do not use the same brand and model of RAM.
 Once you have got the new RAM installed it does not hurt to test it using MemTest to make sure you do not have a corrupted stick of memory.